Expunction of a Criminal Record

 Never allow these third-party sites to extort money from you.
 Once you pay to remove a record from one website, it will often pop up on one of its sister sites.

 We take cases to expunge criminal records throughout the State of Florida.
-Our main office is in downtown Tampa, a few blocks from the courthouse.
-We have additional offices in New Port Richey, FL, directly across from the West Pasco Judicial Center and Clearwater near the CJC courthouse on 49th street.
+Visit our main office i downtown Tampa, a few blocks from the courthouse.
+We have additional offices in New Port Richey, FL, directly across from the West Pasco Judicial Center and in Clearwater near the CJC courthouse on 49th Street.

 Contact us to find out if you are eligible and start the process today.